TradeSkillMaster/LibTSMClass/README.md

 ### Highly-Performant Base Classes

 Inheritance is one of the most powerful uses of OOP, and LibTSMClass fully supports it.
-However, for cases where performance is of the utmost importance, LibTSMClass is heavily optimized to reduce the overhead of a class which does not subclass anything to be as close to direct table access as possible.
+However, for cases where performance is of the utmost importance, LibTSMClass is heavily optimized to reduce the overhead of a class which does not subclass anything to be as close to direct table access as possible (without metamethod calls).

 ## Example